Yinka Shonibare

 About Yinka Shonibare

-His interdisciplinary practice uses citations of Western art history and literature to question the validity of contemporary cultural and national identities within the context of globalisation.
-Through examining race, class and the construction of cultural identity, his works comment on the tangled interrelationship between Africa and Europe, and their respective economic and political histories. – Yinka Shonibare
+"His interdisciplinary practice uses citations of Western art history and literature to question the validity of contemporary cultural and national identities within the context of globalisation.
+Through examining race, class and the construction of cultural identity, his artworks comment on the tangled interrelationship between Africa and Europe, and their respective economic and political histories." – Yinka Shonibare

-Yinka Shonibare (born 1962, London) is a celebrated British-Nigerian contemporary artist whose multifaceted practice spans painting, sculpture, photography, film, printmaking, and installation.
+Yinka Shonibare (born 1962, London) is a celebrated British-Nigerian contemporary artist whose multifaceted practice spans painting, sculpture, photography, film, print, and installation.
 He is particularly renowned for his use of brightly colored batik fabric in elaborate costumed dioramas that interrogate cultural identity, colonialism, and authenticity.

 The fabric itself carries layered histories: originally inspired by Indonesian designs, it was mass-produced by the Dutch and exported to West Africa, where it became embraced in the 1960s as a symbol of independence and identity despite its colonial origins.
-By incorporating this material into his work, Shonibare constructs narratives that blur geographic and historical boundaries, raising powerful questions about culture, nationalism, and the legacy of colonialism in a globalized world.
+By incorporating this material into his artworks, Shonibare constructs narratives that blur geographic and historical boundaries, raising powerful questions about culture, nationalism, and the legacy of colonialism in a globalized world.

 Due to a physical disability that paralyzes one side of his body, Shonibare works with a team of assistants to realize his vision, making collaboration a central part of his studio practice.
 This dynamic further enriches his exploration of authorship, identity, and artistic production.